-Starting in May, 2007 STATter911.com has brought you fire & EMS news from the National Capital area, around the country and around the world.
-It is written by former television and radio reporter Dave Statter, who, in his youth (a long, long time ago), was a firefighter, EMT, dispatcher and cardiac rescue technician.
+Since May, 2007 STATter911.com has brought you fire & EMS news from the National Capital area, around the country and around the world.
+The website is published by former television and radio reporter Dave Statter, who, in his youth (a long, long time ago), was a firefighter, EMT, dispatcher and cardiac rescue technician.
 Dave spent 38 years in broadcasting in the Washington, DC area before retiring in June of 2010.
 Dave now runs STATter911 Communications, LLC.

 STATter911 Communications, LLC